 Central Co-op is currently offering Preferred Shares to our members as a way to raise equity in support of important projects at our stores, such as opening in Tacoma and modernizing our Seattle store.

 Generous owners like you have joined our effort and have already invested almost $550,000 in Preferred Shares.
 This means that we can comfortably meet the financial needs for opening our Tacoma location this summer.
-But, our ultimate goal is $2.5 million – of which $1.2 million is time-sensitive funding needed to begin purchasing equipment and signing contracts for the next stage - our Seattle site remodel.
-To stay ahead of increasing competition from other grocers soon moving into our neighborhood, we need to start the Seattle remodel by early January 2019; and we need to reach $1.6 million in Preferred Shares investmentsby the end of July 2018.
+Our next goal is to remodel our Seattle store, which means that we need to reach $1.6 million in Preferred Shares investments.
+To stay ahead of increasing competition from other grocers soon moving into our neighborhood, we need to start the Seattle remodel by early January 2019; so we need to reach $1.6 million in Preferred Shares investmentsby the end of July 2018.
 We are about 1/3rd of the way there now!

 Below is a rendering that shows the view into the front-end of our store from the entrance.
 It shows our plan to change the direction of the checkstands and our shelving.

 + Our check-out lanes will rotate 90 degrees to run East to West:

 + We will modernize our Deli:

 + Improved store layout